cryptic-mystic/cryptic-mystic/README.md

 👋 Hi, I’m @cryptic-mystic.
-If I've left a mean comment on your PR or GH issue, you probably deserved it.
+Just another code monkey in a big 'ol jungle.

 <!---
 cryptic-mystic/cryptic-mystic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.